ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+below.
+If choked, get on nil fours and congh.
+For slight burns, dip the part in cold water; if
+the skin isdi-stniyi-d, cover with varnish.
+Smother :i lire with carpets, &amp;c, water will
+often spread burning oil, and increase the danger.
+Befuri- panning through smoke takealougbreatli,
+aud then stoop low; but if carbonic nc id gas is
+suspcrtt-d, walk erect.
+Stick p-iiMinod Mounds, utile your mouth is
 sore; i-nlarge the wound, or. better, rut out tho
 Iiart without delay; hold the wounded part as
 ong as can be borne to a hot coal or end of a cigar.